xiyao-zhao/Piano/README.md

 # Piano
-Piano one octave simulation web app
+Simulated one octave piano keyboard.

 This is a project inspired by Drum Kit.
 It is built with HTML, CSS and Vanilla JavaScript.
 The purpose of this project is to put knowledge into use.